OUR STORY

 The main and original part of the museum is a Grade II listed building.

 An extension was added in 1959 and dedicated to the memory of Dr. Collings.
-A further small extension was built in 1962 to house the Southwold Railway exhibits.
-In 1967, the Society purchased a two-storey carpenter's workshop, which had been built in the 1950s at the bottom of the back yard.
+A further small extension was built in 1962 and, in 1967, the Society purchased a two-storey carpenter's workshop, which had been built in the 1950s at the bottom of the back yard.
 This was needed to provide basic storage space for objects which there was no room to display permanently and to house the museum's growing archive of books, photographs and postcards.
-It also made possible the construction of a compact museum office.
+It also made possible the construction of a museum office.

 In 1999 the museum underwent a programme of essential refurbishment and was equipped with a new lighting system and carpeting.
 However this was only a very partial response to what was becoming an increasingly pressing need - to bring the museum up to today's conservation and equal-access standards and to present the story of Southwold in a more coherent, accessible and attractive way.

-Southwold Museum reopened in 2008 after a £375,000 rebuild and redesign supported by the Heritage Lottery Fund with local match funding.
+Between 2006 and 2008 Southwold Museum closed for a £375,000 rebuild and redesign programme supported by the Heritage Lottery Fund with local match funding.
 In 2009 the museum was highly commended in the Museums and Heritage Awards for Excellence.
 The judges commented that this was a "small museum that just gets it absolutely right".

 Read the full letter by clicking on the cutting above.